djnavarro/essays/content/post/in-between/index.md

 author: "Danielle Navarro"
 tags: []
 date: 2021-04-29
-rmd_hash: 74dfb3ae02961011
+rmd_hash: f786338efec744bf

 ---

 **\[NOTE\]**: This is not a new post.
 The original publication date was 2019-02-16.
-I've made minor edits to fix broken links and update the code to accommodate package updates, but the main text of the piece is otherwise unchanged.
+I've made minor edits to fix broken links and update the code to accommodate package updates (or comment on the failures to make the old code work), but the main text of the piece is otherwise unchanged.
 The footnotes are new additions that reflect how my perspective has changed in the two years since I wrote this.

 Prelude.
 We're all in this together
 -----------------------------------